Laurie Rose (cinematographer): Television

+Recognition

 In 2014, Complex included him on the "Underrated Cinematographers Poised to Make It Big in 2015" list.
 In 2016, Variety included him on the "10 Cinematographers to Watch" list.

 In that same year, he became a member of the British Society of Cinematographers.

 At the 2016 British Academy Television Craft Awards, he won the Photography & Lighting: Fiction award for his work on London Spy.